dherrendoerfer/The-Robin-3D-Printer-Project/STL-Files/Bad-Robin/Bill-of-materials.md

 * Use brim
 * Use higher temp and low print speed for good layer-bond.
 * Use a drill to bring each hole to required bore diameter
+* Make sure to clean up all the edges of the prints before assembly.